6 releases (breaking)

 Pull requests are welcome.

-This crate does not bundle the required FMOD libraries.
+Due to FMOD's licensing, this crate does not include the required FMOD libraries.
 You will need to download the appropriate libraries here.
 This requires a free FMOD account.

 Windows